davidtranhq/davidtranhq.github.io/_posts/2024-02-18-bug-post-mortem-race-condition.md

 }
 ```

-it's much easier to notice we are capturing by reference something that is being modified outside the thread.
+it would be much easier to notice that we are capturing by reference something that is being modified outside the thread.
 Detecting the loop variable race-condition is tricky because in single-threaded code, in our mental model of for-loops, the loop variable is a constant with respect to each iteration.
 Indeed, modifying the loop variable within an iteration raises (or should raise) immediate red-flags:

 ```c++
 for (int i = 0; i < 100; ++i) {